Can I Get Motorbike Insurance With a Foreign Licence?

 It’s only natural that you’re likely to have questions about taking out motorbike insurance as well as riding or driving in the UK on a foreign licence.
 We’re here to take you through your options and hopefully shed some light on the subject.

 Do I need insurance for riding or driving in the UK on a foreign licence?

 Yes.
 If you’re planning to ride or drive in the UK with an international licence you will still need to take out an insurance policy as a legal requirement.
 Even if you are only visiting for a few days, your motorbike must have the appropriate level of cover.
 It’s important to note that insurance for anyone riding or driving on a foreign licence in the UK is likely to prove more expensive.
 This is because insurers see them as higher risk due to their lack of familiarity with UK roads.

 Will motorbike insurers accept a foreign licence?

-At Carole Nash, we can insure you on a foreign licence as long as you adhere to the rules set by the DVLA.
-Use this tool to see if you qualify – https://www.gov.uk/driving-nongb-licence
+At Carole Nash, we can insure you on a foreign licence as long as you adhere to the rules set by the Driver and Vehicle Licensing Agency.
+You can use this government tool to see if you qualify for riding or driving in the UK* on a foreign licence.

 - Motorcycle licence holders may ride in Great Britain until the age of 70 or for three years after becoming resident, whichever is the longer period.